kaunel85/ong-bylaws/bylaws.md

 106. Unless otherwise specified committees shall:
      - Host meetings on a weekly or bi-weekly basis during Fall and Winter classes and make their time and place know to Active members
-     - Allow any Active, Alumnus, or Phikeia to be present and speak
+     - Allow any Active, Alumnus, or Phikeia to be present and speak appropriately
+     - Be chaired by a committee member as elected by the committee
      - Extend a voting seat to any person appointed by the Chapter President, the committee's Chair, or a majority vote of that committee

 107. The Executive Committee shall operate as described in The Code Section 127 and shall: